 Much like a food mill, the baby food grinder is also portable and non-electric.
 However, it does not give you a choice in textures.
 Do your due diligence and buy one that comes well recommended by other parents.

-The ever reliable fork can be used to mash pre-steamed food like sweet potatoes.
+The ever reliable fork or a spoon can be used to mash pre-steamed food like sweet potatoes.

 Choosing the best fruits and vegetables is as crucial as any aspect of infant food preparation.
 Here are some tips to choose the best fruits and vegetables: